-Digital Publishing in 2018: Beyond Paywall Strategy
+Digital Publishing: Beyond Paywall Strategy

-2018 is here, and so is the paywall.
+Paywalls are everywhere.
 As digital publishers realize they must monetize audiences directly to secure their revenue, more and more content is going behind the wall.
 But for publishers to pursue a paywall strategy, they need the quality content to back it up.
 They also need a way to make sure their audience sees it.

 Is there a problem with paywalls?

 In 2018, it’s not just editors and higher-ups championing paywalls.
 As Digiday reported January 2, even journalists themselves are coming around to premium content:

 “A decade ago, the idea of restricting access to your journalism was anathema to newsrooms, then trained by the ad model to maximize traffic.
 The New York Times had to fight this attitude in 2005 when it launched TimesSelect, a two-year experiment that put columnists’ work behind a paywall; and then the sitewide paywall that followed in 2011. …

 “Since then, the adoption of paywalls has accelerated as publishers realize digital news can’t live on advertising alone.
 There’s also safety in numbers.
 It’s hard to find a newsroom in the United States that doesn’t have some type of reader revenue program.”

 Still, many remain skeptical that walling off content will sustain the digital publishing industry.
 Critics point to the abundance of free content, “leaky” paywalls, and a paywall strategy’s sometimes frustrating impact on user experience.
 Rob Howard writes in NewCo Shift:

 “Take a moment to consider the emotions you feel every time you hit one of these barriers.
 You start to engage with an interesting story, then you’re slapped with a pop-up.
 You roll your eyes.
 A strange mix of indignity and disgust washes over you.
 And most of the time, you click away.